aepfli/lyberator/ReadMe.md

 Second we are loading only our needed extensions via Gradle dependency mechanisms and place them back in the correct folder.

+## DISCLAIMER

+You have to evaluate on your own, if you want to temper with Software Package you do not own.
+This is just Prototype, a PoC showing the possibilities.

+I repeat, I am not telling you to use this, and all kind of alterations, modifications of Software Distributions is happening on your own risk.

 ## Repackaging

 First we unzip the SAP Commerce Distribution.